 RVU is not required to include crimes reported only to a pastoral or professional counselor in the crime statistics published in this report.
-Students who seek personal counseling on campus are advised that if they disclose information that the University counselor considers to be a current threat to others, the counselor may release the information to appropriate authorities including University administration, Campus Safety and Security, the local police, or the students' parents or guardians.
-Students are also advised that the University will release information when required by law.
+Students who seek personal counseling on campus are advised that if they disclose information that the University counselor considers to be a current threat to others, the counselor may release the information to appropriate authorities including university administration, Campus Safety and Security, the local police, or the students' parents or guardians.
+Also, students should be aware the University will release information when required by law.